 Before starting your home search, take the time to get a mortgage pre-approval estimate.
 Getting pre-approved for a home loan is the best way to determine the price you can pay for a house.
 For home sellers to take you seriously you will need to show them a pre-approval letter.
 A mortgage pre-approval letter tells the seller you can actually afford to pay for the house.

-A mortgage pre-approval estimate is determined based on your actual financial history and will require an official credit check conducted by the lender.
-A mortgage pre-approval is not a binding agreement, instead it is an estimate of the loan amount you can receive to pay for a home.
+The mortgage pre-approval estimate is determined based on your actual financial history.
+This will require an official credit check conducted by the lender.
+A mortgage pre-approval is not a binding agreement, but instead an estimate of the loan amount you can receive.

 Mortgage Pre-Approval Process